-The 2016 Human Services Awards took place on Wednesday, June 1st in the Bertha Knight Landes Room at Seattle City Hall.
+The 2018 Human Services Awards will take place on Tuesday, June 5th in the Bertha Knight Landes Room at Seattle City Hall from 5:30-7pm

-Mayor's Award & Proclamation - Seattle Community Court
+Mayor's Award & Proclamation - Joe Gruber of University District Food Bank

 Celebrating Our Accomplishments and Honoring Local Heroes

 Since 1993, each year, the Seattle Human Services Coalition encourages agencies and individuals to acknowledge the work of those who have touched their life and others through their advocacy, dedication, and effort to make a difference in human services in one or more of the award categories: Outstanding Organization/Program, Excellence in Advocacy, Innovative Program, Stewardship, and the Ron Chisom Anti-Racism Award.
-In addition to these five awards, one SHSC member coalition is requested to provide the name of an individual or program to be the recipient of the City of Seattle Mayor's Award.
+In addition to these five awards, one SHSC member coalition is requested to provide the name of an individual or program to be recognized with the Mayor's Award.

 Pictures from the 2016 Human Services Awards, taken by Michael B. Maine.